Poovinu Puthiya Poonthennal: Reception

-The film was a commercial failure.
+Upon release, the film flopped at the box office.
 According to producer Swargachitra Appachan, the film was not even able to make the money he had invested in it.
 Appachan felt that even with positive critical response, the film could not do well due to the fact that, there were six films releasing in the same week, out of which only Aavanazhi and Nandi Veendum Varika could achieve success and the film could not get the exposure due to the sheer amount of films released in the Onam week.
 Another reason for the failure of the film is believed to be because of the climax of the film in which Mammootty finally dies, which was not accepted by the audience.
 The producer says that in the Tamil version - Poovizhi Vasalile the protagonist doesn't die and hence, was a commercial success.

 Awards

 Fazil won the Kerala State Film Award for Best Director for Ennennum Kannettante and Poovinu Puthiya Poonthennal.